Warren Zevon: Cancer and The Wind

-On October 30, 2002, Zevon was featured on the Late Show with David Letterman as the only guest for the entire hour.
+On October 30, 2002, Zevon was featured alone on an episode of the Late Show with David Letterman.
 The band played "I'll Sleep When I'm Dead" as his introduction.
 Zevon performed several songs and spoke at length about his illness.
-Zevon had been a frequent guest and occasional substitute bandleader on Letterman's television shows since Late Night was first broadcast in 1982.
 He noted, "I might have made a tactical error in not going to a physician for 20 years."
 It was during this broadcast that, when asked by Letterman if he knew something more about life and death now, he first offered his oft-quoted insight that people need to "enjoy every sandwich."
 He also thanked Letterman for his years of support, calling him "the best friend my music's ever had".
 For his final song of the evening, and his final public performance, Zevon performed "Roland the Headless Thompson Gunner" at Letterman's request.
 In the green room after the show, Zevon presented Letterman with the guitar that he always used on the show, with a single request: "Here, I want you to have this, take good care of it."
-The day after Zevon's death, Letterman paid tribute to him by replaying his performance of "Mutineer" from his last appearance.
-The Late Show band played Zevon's songs throughout the night.

-Zevon stated previously that his illness was expected to be terminal within months after diagnosis in late 2002.
-However, he lived to see the birth of twin grandsons in June 2003 and the release of The Wind on August 26, 2003.
-Owing in part to the first VH1 broadcasts of Nick Read's documentary Warren Zevon: Keep Me in Your Heart, the album reached number 12 on the U.S. charts, Zevon's highest placement since Excitable Boy.
-When his diagnosis became public, Zevon told the media that he just hoped to live long enough to see the next James Bond movie (Die Another Day), a goal he accomplished.

-Death
+Death and legacy

 Zevon died of mesothelioma on September 7, 2003, aged 56, at his home in Los Angeles.
 His body was cremated, and his ashes were scattered into the Pacific Ocean near Los Angeles.

+Zevon's friend Stephen King says: "His albums are dense with stories and brilliant images."
+King dedicated his novel Doctor Sleep to Zevon.
+Carl Hiaasen recalls Zevon's friendship with Hunter S. Thompson: "Warren was close to Thompson, and their work shared a certain twisted energy.
+But Warren was very much his own writer, and he was more disciplined than Hunter.
+Warren was meticulous.
+Even when he was young and high as a kite, he agonised over his lyrics."
+Bruce Springsteen says Zevon "would write something that had real meaning, and it was funny, too.
+I always envied that part of his ability and talent."
+David Crosby says: "He was and remains one of my favorite songwriters.
+He saw things with a jaundiced eye that still got the humanity of things."
+Paul Muldoon collaborated with Zevon on his last album, and paid homage to him with his poem "Sillyhow Stride."

+Zevon said that, with his last recordings, he wanted to remind people that "This was a nice deal: life."